 POOL continued from page 1 Safety First The Aquatic Center has been grappling with patrons attempting to use the pool without appropriate swimming attire, wishing to swim in street clothes or underwear, for example.
 Increased signage now reminds visitors of the requirement for swimming suits/trunks.
 While safety always comes first at the pool, staff are trained to encourage an atmosphere of welcoming to bathers of all ages, abilities, expertise and speeds.
 GAFC even has its own pool water safety coloring and activity book, which caregivers can download at tinyurl. com/449d486u.
 Rules of the Pool Swimmers of all levels of experience are encouraged to learn or refresh themselves on the rules of the pool.
 They include selecting the lane most appropriate to one's swimming speed, circle swimming in a counter-clockwise direction when sharing a lane and not changing lanes by slipping under the ropes.
 Suggestions for how to pass courteously include tapping the foot of the swimmer ahead, slowing down by the rope to allow another to pass and stopping at the wall to allow faster swimmers to pass if there's congestion.
 Guidance for lap sharing can be found at tinyurl. com/23k4bhpr.
 Though it's too early to know the camp schedule, it is likely that younger patrons will visit as a group on summer afternoons between 11 a.m. and 3 p.m.
 On the City of Greenbelt website, GAFC staff encourages patrons to "smile and enjoy your workout.
 When we work together lap swimming can be a wonderful experience for all levels of need and fitness."
 Parks reminds swimmers in Greenbelt to tune their inner Bluetooth to Aretha Franklin.
-Building community is all about R-E-S-P-E-C-T.
+Building community is all about R-E-S-P-E-C-T. TAYLOR B

-A sign lays out rules for getting along at the pool.
-RICHARD K. GEHRING, HOME IMPROVEMENT SPECIALIST IN REMODELING & REPAIRS CARPENTRY - DRYWALL - PAINTING KITCHENS - BATHROOMS SIDING - WINDOWS - DOORS - DECKS LICENSED - INSURED - LEAD PAINT CERTIFIED MHIC #84145 PHONE 301-448-8703 www.LongandFoster.com/MelanieCantwell Public Works Week
+SPECIALIST IN REMODELING & REPAIRS CARPENTRY - DRYWALL - PAINTING KITCHENS - BATHROOMS SIDING - WINDOWS - DOORS - DECKS LICENSED - INSURED - LEAD PAINT CERTIFIED MHIC #84145 PHONE 301-448-8703 Public Works Week

 On May 22, Mayor Emmett Jordan proclaimed May 21-27 Public Works Week.
 This year's theme for National Public Works Week is "Connecting the World through Public Works."
 The residents of Greenbelt appreciate the professionalism of our Public Works Department staff and the importance of their work said Jordan.
 Sustainability Coordinator Luisa Robles received the proclamation on behalf of the department.
 Yarn and Darn Meets Wednesdays Knitters, crocheters, embroiderers, rug hookers, seamsters et al., bring your portable fiber arts to the Community Center to chat and socialize while working on individual projects.
 This is a free social meetup.
 Participants must bring their own projects and materials.
 No registration required.
 Meetings are Wednesdays, 7 to 9 p.m. in Room 113 Email alarsen@greenbeltmd. gov for more information.
-Call for Sports News Do you have Greenbelt sports news to share?
+Donate Sneakers For People in Need Greenbelt Community Church, United Church of Christ (GCC) is collecting athletic shoes by partnering with GotSneakers.
+This sneaker recycling program helps to keep sneakers out of landfills, where they have harmful effects on the environment.
+A donation box is located outside the Fellowship Center (the small building behind the church) for people to drop off sneakers at any time.
+S&A Plumbing Service Inc.